Muamer Tanković: 2016–17

 During the season, Tanković was used sparingly by manager John van den Brom.
 At times he was made available to play for feeder club Jong AZ in the Dutch third tier, Tweede Divisie.

 His season had a few highlights, however.
 On 3 December 2016, Tanković scored one goal and provided one assist as AZ drew 1–1 against Excelsior in the league.

 Weeks later, Tanković scored a long range strike against the Russian outfit Zenit Saint Petersburg in a 3–2 win in the 2016–17 Europa League.
 His decisive goal meant that AZ finished second in their group, thus qualifying for the tournament's round of 32.

 Hammarby IF

 2017

 On 10 August 2017, Tanković transferred to Hammarby, thus returning to his native country.
 The transfer fee was undisclosed, but reports suggested that he moved on a free.
 Tanković signed a three-year contract with the Stockholm-based side.
 He made his debut for the side only a few days later, coming on as a second half sub, in a 2–2 home draw against Östersund.
 Tanković scored his first competitive goal for the club on 16 August, in a 3–1 win against Akropolis in round 2 of the 2017–18 Svenska Cupen.
-During the fall, Tanković struggled to produce points and received heavy criticism from pundit Alexander Axén, before scoring his first league goal for Hammarby in a 1–3 loss against Halmstads on the ultimate match day of 2017.
+During the fall, Tanković struggled to produce points and received heavy criticism from pundit Alexander Axén, before scoring his first league goal for Hammarby in a 1–3 loss against Halmstad on the ultimate match day of 2017.